"When I was in need I needed something like the Central Access Point"

 When I was in need I needed something like the Central Access Point which helps people to navigate all of that information and access the relevant services and support.
 I can pinpoint the exact moments in my life when this service would have been so helpful.
 If it had been available I’d have got support a lot sooner than I did.

-The Community Roots Central Access Point is operated by a team of CAP Navigators who guide people through mental health support available in Brighton and Hove and who can provide professional advice.
+The Community Roots Central Access Point is operated by a team of workers who guide people through mental health support available in Brighton and Hove and who can provide professional advice.
 They are a friendly, caring bunch who understand that taking that first step to contact support for mental health can be hard.